The project cycle illustrates the stages a business investment goes through as it becomes an IFC-financed project.

 The project team starts to negotiate the terms and conditions of IFC participation in the project.
 These include conditions of disbursement and covenants, performance and monitoring requirements, agreement of action plans and resolution of any outstanding issues.

-6. Public Notification
+6. Public Disclosure

 7. Board Review and Approval

 The project is submitted to IFC's Board of Directors for consideration and approval through regular or streamlined procedures.
 "Streamlined" means that the members of the Board review the documents but don't meet to discuss the project.
 This option is available to low-risk projects of a small enough size.
 Certain small projects can be approved by IFC management under delegated authority.
 The due diligence process and public disclosure remain the same in all cases.
 The Board demands that each investment have economic, financial, and development value and reflects IFC's commitment to sustainability.

 IFC and the company sign the legal agreement for the investment.
 This includes the client's agreement to comply with the applicable Performance Standards, to immediately report any serious accident or fatality, and to provide regular monitoring reports.
 The legal agreement will also covenant the client's Action Plan.